The image above represents the new signal change box cover on the corner of East Blithedale and Camino Alto. Learn more

 Update on the upcoming City Council item to review the Mill Valley Police Department use of force training and policy.

-Series of forums will present an opportunity for leadership in the District to listen and hear the concerns of students, parents, staff and community members.
+First in a series of forums that will present an opportunity for leadership in the District to listen and hear the concerns of students, parents, staff and community members.

 The election is less than 100 days away!
 Are you registered to vote?
 Would you like to apply for vote-by-mail ballot?
 How about volunteering as a poll worker?